salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 # description

-With developer preview mode, see local changes to your app in a real-time preview that you don't have to deploy or manually refresh.
+In developer preview mode, see local changes to your app in a real-time preview that you don't have to deploy or manually refresh.
 To let you quickly iterate on your Lightning web components (LWCs) and pages, your app preview automatically refreshes when source code changes are detected.

 When you edit local files in developer preview mode, your LWCs reflect these changes within your {org name} org: